afornaia/testscan/README.md

 # testscan

 A simple @Test methods scanner based on JavaParser.
-It looks for all the java files inside a dir (e.g. src/test/java) having its name containing "Test" keyword.
+It looks for all the java files inside a dir (e.g. src/test/java) having name containing "Test" keyword.
 For each file, it gives all the methods with the @Test annotation: *TestClass#testMethod*.
 This can be used with *mvn test* to run a single test case method:

 ```text
 mvn test -Dtest=TestClass#testMethod